happybeing/safenetwork-fuse/README.md

 It is written in NodeJS using the `fuse-bindings` and `safenetworkjs` libraries, and packaged as a stand-alone executable for Windows, Mac OS and Linux.
 Limitations on the packaging scheme mean that some files are placed next to the executable.

 ## Get the source
-If you are not yet familiar with developing for SAFE Network, or have not previously used the 'mock' SAFE Browser to develop and test your code, please run through the [SAFE Network Nodejs](https://hub.safedev.org/platform/nodejs/) Tutorial *before* proceeding.
+If you are not yet familiar with developing for SAFE Network, or have not previously used the 'mock' network to develop and test your code, please run through the [SAFE Network Nodejs Tutorial](https://hub.safedev.org/platform/nodejs/) *before* proceeding.
 Doing so should ensure you have all the pre-requisites and help you understand anything not made explicit in the instructions below.

 ### a) Clone safenetworkjs:
 Remember to fork on github and then clone your fork if you intend to work on the code.
 The following just clones the main repo: